SeiryuZ/HemeWeb/proposal/README.md

       At this point, there are two possible extensions available for HemeWeb.
 They are the domain definition step or post-processing step.
 Both of these steps need different technical expertise to complete the integration.
 I will decide on the project execution on which function I should tackle.
 This decision will depend on the difficulty, and remaining time for the project.
 However, it has to emphasized that even without this step, HemeWeb can still work just fine.

-* **Risks**
+## Goals of the project

+## Output

+This project will create two outputs that HemeLB project will use.
+They are:

+I will develop the prototype in three phases, divided based on the functionalities.
+In each phase, the prototype will work as a standalone application just fine.
+With each iteration, I will add more functions to the prototype.
+The next section, work plan, will add more details on how I will develop the prototype.

+## Risks

 As with all projects with limited time and budget, there are risks involved in this project.
 First is the chance of project execution not running as planned.
 This is why, I structure this project to allow it to gracefully degrade.
 Meaning that the project will always have a working product at each